 - Use a stroller that has a snack tray.
 Not all restaurants will have the space to accommodate a stroller.

-- Use our baby travel hack and attached your baby or toddler to the seat with your baby carrier.
-Or travel with the Onya Baby NexStep baby carrier that has a built in travel high chair.
+- Use our baby travel hack and attach your baby or toddler to the seat with your baby carrier.

 See all our recommended baby carriers for travel.

 We’ve done all four of these and though they work in a pinch, they aren’t always feasible.